drreynolds/smuhpc-workshop/source/session_5.rst

    $ ./driver2.exe
    Segmentation fault

-There are many ways to track down this kind of error (e.g. print statements, staring, randomly changing things to see what happens).
+There are many ways to track down this kind of error (e.g. adding print statements everywhere, staring intently hoping for an epiphany, randomly changing things to see what happens).
 In this session we will use the most efficient debugging approach, that of using a tool to track down the bug for us.